AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

   <br>

 ## Multiple subscribers for one topic
-Having one subscriber is nice, but what if you also want to listen to the radio station from another device, or from your car ?
-With radio as you know it, you just need to connect all your device and car to the 98.7 radio.
-Also, both your device and car need to be able to decode AM signal.
+What if you also want to listen to the radio station from your car?
+You just need to connect your car to the 98.7 radio.
+Your car should also be able to decode AM signal.
   <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093110-3734e565-fcac-438a-9ffe-0cddc1be553c.jpg">
   </p>
   <br>
 With ROS, you can have multiple subscribers for the same topic.
-You can see here an example with a topic and 3 subscribers.
-And as you can guess, a subscriber is not aware of the other subscribers, and is not aware of who is publishing the data.
+A subscriber is not aware of the other subscribers and publisher.
 It only knows it is receiving data from the 98.7 topic.
 Thus, we can say that subscribers are anonymous.

 ## Multiple publishers for one topic
-You can have many subscribers for one topic, but on the other side you can also have many publishers for the same topic.
+You can also have many publishers for the same topic.
 Imagine another radio transmitter which is also publishing an AM signal to 98.7.
 It can be the same radio station, it can also be another radio station.
-Sometimes, when you are driving, you arrive in a zone where 2 radio stations are publishing on the same frequency.
-In this case, you have 2 publishers on the 98.7 topic.
 All the subscribers will receive the messages from both publishers.
 <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093198-852db4ad-6ee4-4fb8-a01d-44fb5abff555.jpg">
   </p>
   <br>
-On this picture, all blue boxes are ROS nodes.
-You have the radio transmitter node number 1, the radio transmitter node number 2, and then you have a node for the smartphone, the radio player, and the car.
-Some nodes contain a publisher to the 98.7 topic, some nodes contain a subscriber for this topic.
-As you notice, all publishers and subscribers are sending and receiving the same kind of data.

-  We’ve just seen before that subscribers are anonymous.
-Well, that also works for ROS publishers.
-A publisher is not aware of the other publishers on the topic, and is not aware of who is receiving the data.
+A publisher is also not aware of the other publishers and the subscriber of the topic.
 It only publishes data to the topic, and that’s it.
 Publishers on a ROS topic are anonymous.

 So, each node which is publishing or subscribing to the topic is totally independent.
-Any combination is possible.
 For example, you could have 3 subscribers on the topic and no publisher.
-In this case, well, it’s still working, but the subscribers will just receive no data.
+It’s still working, but the subscribers will just receive no data.
 If you have 2 publishers on the topic, and no subscriber, the data is just sent and no one receives it.
-Another combination: you have only one radio transmitter which is publishing on the 98.7 topic, and only the car is subscribing to the topic.
-I’ll stop there, I guess you see the point.

 ## Multiple publishers/subscribers inside one node
-For now you saw that you can publish data on a topic, and subscribe to it to receive data.
-A ROS node is not limited to that.
-In fact, a node can publish and subscribe on many different topics.
+A node can publish and subscribe on many different topics.
   <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093295-82bc6726-94c9-414e-8009-afb399b4863d.jpg">
   </p>
   <br>

 Let’s say that the radio transmitter node number 2 is publishing AM signal on the 98.7 topic, and FM signal on the 101.3 topic.
-The driver of the car just chose to listen to the radio 2, so the car is now subscribing to the 101.3 topic, and decoding FM signal (of course, the car needs to be able to decode both kind of signals and be aware of the signal associated with the radio name).
+The car can subscribe to the 101.3 topic, and decode FM signal at the same time.

 A node can contain multiple publishers, but also subscribers.

-Now, imagine that the car, while listening to the radio, is publishing its coordinates to a car_location topic.
+The car, while listening to the radio, can publish its coordinates to a car_location topic.
   <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168093352-abc57d22-7716-4afd-a707-492ebd4867a6.jpg">
   </p>
   <br>

 The car node has now one subscriber on the 98.7 topic, and one publisher on the car_location topic.
 The computer node is subscribing to the car location topic, and for the communication to be successful, both nodes are sending and receiving the same kind of message.

 Well, that’s it for the analogy!
 You should now have a better comprehension of what is a ROS topic and when it is useful.